 Common Mistakes We See (And Fix)

-Most DIY TV mounting fails happen because of overlooked details.
-Anchoring into drywall instead of studs.
-Hanging the TV too high because the mounting bracket was placed at eye level for standing, not sitting.
-Running cables in front of the wall instead of behind it.
-Using a mount rated for 55 inches on a 75-inch TV.
-We've seen all of these.
+DIY mounting fails because people skip steps.
+They anchor into drywall instead of studs.
+Hang the TV too high because they measured at standing eye level.
+Run cables in front of walls instead of behind.
+Use a 55-inch bracket on a 75-inch TV.
+We've fixed all of these.

-The cheap brackets from Home Depot last about 18 months.
-We don't use those.
-We use mounts that are rated for the actual weight of your television, installed into solid framing, with cable management that won't come loose in three years.
+Cheap brackets from big-box stores last 18 months, tops.
+We use mounts rated for your actual TV weight, installed into solid framing, with cable management that lasts years.

 How The Toolbox Pro Can Help

-We've been doing this for 15+ years across the Phoenix East Valley, and Gilbert is our backyard.
-We know the construction styles, the building codes, and the climate conditions that affect installations here.
-We'll measure your space, confirm your wall can handle the weight, locate all studs and hazards, choose the right mount for your needs, install it level and secure, and route your cables so they disappear.
+We've installed TVs across the Phoenix East Valley for 15+ years.
+Gilbert is our area.
+We know the construction styles, building codes, and climate conditions that affect mounts here.
+We measure your space, confirm the wall strength, find all studs and hazards, pick the right mount, install it level and tight, and hide your cables.

-We'll also answer your questions about whether your TV is too big for the room, whether the wall location makes sense, and how to position everything for comfort.
-That's the handyman part — actually thinking about what makes sense for your home, not just executing a job.
+We'll also talk through whether your TV fits the room, whether the location makes sense, and how to position everything for real comfort.
+That's what separates a handyman job from a professional job actually thinking about what works for your home.

 Frequently Asked Questions